jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 - :ref:`Windows requirements`
 - :ref:`Linux/Windows Subsystem Linux requirements`
-- :ref:`how to make a python test driven development environment manually`
+- :ref:`how to manually make a python test driven development environment`
 - :ref:`how to change directory`
 - :ref:`how to make a directory`
 - :ref:`how to look at directory structure`